Only-Bugs/Nutri-buddy/dbCreationRequest.md

 - Add foreign key constraints between parent/child tables (cascade deletes on meals/items if a plan is removed).
 - Index `user_id` columns to support per-user queries.
 - JSONB columns allow us to store nutrient hashes exactly as the Lambda returns them, while still enabling aggregated SQL if needed later.
+- Initial recipe content currently lives in `src/data/recipes-temp.json`.
+When the database is wired up, seed `recipes`, `recipe_ingredients`, and `recipe_favorites` from that payload so the UI has immediate data.
+Future migrations can replace this with an ETL that ingests the authoritative dataset.

 This structure mirrors the objects already used in the frontend Pinia stores, so once the tables exist we can swap the local storage for real API calls without further schema changes.